Tamil Nadu Professional Courses Entrance Examination

 The Tamil Nadu Professional Courses Entrance Examination (TNPCEE) was an entrance examination used for admitting students to the Engineering and Medical Colleges in the state of Tamil Nadu in India.
-It is conducted by Anna University on behalf of the Government of Tamil Nadu.
+It was overseen by Anna University on behalf of the Government of Tamil Nadu.
 It was scrapped in 2006 and replaced by Unified Single Window Counselling, solely based on +2 board marks.

 Content

 The Entrance examination contains 3 papers: Mathematics, Physical Science (Physics and Chemistry) and Biology.
 Each paper carries 50 marks and it follows Multiple Choice Question pattern.
 The performance in the TNPCEE is combined with the performance in the Class 12 Board Examination to arrive at a "cut-off" which is used to determine the rank of the students.
 TNPCEE carries 100 marks and Class 12 Board Examination carries 200 marks (marks obtained in Class 12 Board Examination of Mathematics, Physics and Chemistry normalized to 100 marks, 50 marks and 50 marks respectively).